Show All Answers

 The Bird+ Subscription will be automatically renewed for the same length of time as the original Bird+ Subscription period and will continue indefinitely until you cancel your Bird+ Subscription before the next auto-renewal date.

-No. The Jetty Island ferry does not operate year-round, but it is offered on a seasonal basis and is available by reservation.
-Reservations will be available five days a week (Wednesday – Sunday) from July 6 to Sept.
-4
+No. The Jetty Island ferry does not operate year-round.
+It is offered on a seasonal basis and is available by reservation.
+Reservations will be available five days a week (Wednesday – Sunday) from July 5 to Sept.
+3.

 Yes.
-Ferry transportation is available on a reservation basis 5 days a week (Wednesday through Sunday) from July 6 to Sept.
-4. Check out the current ferry schedule at visiteverett.com/jetty
+Ferry transportation is available on a reservation basis 5 days a week (Wednesday through Sunday) from July 5 to Sept.
+3. Reservations can be made here.
+Check out the current ferry schedule at visiteverett.com/jetty.

 The ferry departs the Jetty Island Ferry Landing every 15-30 minutes; ticket holders must be onsite to begin boarding 15 minutes before departure.
 Ferry reservations are required to guarantee your seat(s) on the ferry.